 Sergeant Major of Public Affairs

-As the Army Public Affairs senior enlisted Soldier, he advises the Chief of Army Public Affairs, Office of the Secretary of the Army, on all enlisted matters affecting the career field, particularly in areas affecting Soldier training, equipping, readiness and welfare.
-He devotes a portion of his time to working proponency issues with the Army Public Affairs Center, providing guidance, and direction on current and future doctrinal, training and equipping needs of enlisted public affairs Soldiers across the U.S. Army.
-In so doing, he provides a unique and direct impact on the health of the public affairs field.
+As the Army’s senior public affairs enlisted Soldier, SGM Carl advises the Chief of Public Affairs, Office of the Secretary of the Army, on all matters affecting the career field.
+She also devotes time to proponency issues, providing guidance and direction on current and future doctrine, force structure and the training and equipping needs of public affairs personnel and units across the Army.

 Born in Allentown, Pa., SGM Carl entered the Army as a 46Q (Print Journalist) in 1998 under the delayed entry program.
 She attended Basic Training at Fort Jackson, S.C., and Advanced Individual Training at Fort George G. Meade, Md.

 Throughout her Army career, SGM Carl has held leadership positions at every level including First Sergeant.
 Prior to her selection as the Sergeant Major of Public Affairs, she was the Garrison Command Sergeant Major for Natick Soldier Systems Center in Natick, Mass., which followed assignments as the Public Affairs Sergeant Major at Army Central Command, Shaw Air Force Base, S.C.; Public Affairs Enlisted Branch Career Advisor, Fort Knox, Ky. and as a First Sergeant at the Warrior Transition Battalion, Fort Campbell, Ky.